Hamburger

 Rules for deductibility of borrowing costs

 In certain situations, excess borrowing costs, which are higher than the RON equivalent of EUR1 million, are deductible within a limit of 30 percent of the computation basis.
+The threshold for excess borrowing costs in relation to related parties is limited to the RON equivalent of EUR500,000.

 The excess borrowing costs which fail the 2 deductibility tests are not deductible in the tax period when they are incurred, but will be carried forward to the following tax periods without a time limit.